kubernetes-sigs/cluster-api/docs/book/src/developer/providers/v1alpha2-to-v1alpha3.md

 This is particularly useful for Control Plane providers.
 They are now able to put control plane nodes in different domains.

-An infrastructure provider can implement this by setting the `InfraCluster.Spec.FailureDomains` field with a map of unique keys to `failureDomainSpec`s as well as respecting a set `Machine.Spec.FailureDomain` field when creating instances.
+An infrastructure provider can implement this by setting the `InfraCluster.Status.FailureDomains` field with a map of unique keys to `failureDomainSpec`s as well as respecting a set `Machine.Spec.FailureDomain` field when creating instances.